Calling for Submissions. Deadline to Apply is April 30, 2017

-The Web-Series immersive will take place on June 5-9.
-The Animation immersive will run from June 12-16.
-The Deadline to apply for both immersives is April 30, 2017.
+The Web-Series Immersive will take place on June 5-9.
+The Animation Immersive will run from June 12-16.
+The Deadline to apply for both programs is April 30, 2017.

 The CLH Web-Series Immersive program is a track for content creators whose primary distribution outlet is the Internet.
 Individuals are coached in writing, producing, marketing, and monetization of their content for web and mobile platforms.
 Emmy Award winning writer/producer Bernie Su, (“The Lizzie Bennet Diaries,” “Emma Approved”) is one of three coaches coming to Hawaii to work with participants in this track.

 The CLH Animation Immersive program is a track for writers in animation to develop new content for motion pictures, television, or web.
 Participants receive coaching on their screenwriting and taking projects to market.
 Pamela Ribon (“Moana,” “Wreck it Ralph”), and Cinco Paul (“Despicable Me,” “Despicable Me Too,” and “Despicable Me 3”) will be working with participants in this track.